Large Prajñāpāramitā Sūtras: Recensions

 Zachetti adds that "at the level of versions, we see that a certain basic text, reflecting a certain recension, may easily be expanded or condensed by manipulating the lists found in this scripture."
 Thus, the various versions (18,000, 25,000 and 100,000) "are to be seen as particular textual generative principles, rather than as rigidly established "texts" in traditional terms."

 Thus, the size of the text is not particularly indicative of the content or of the age of the text itself, since any recension can be enlarged by expanding the various lists found in the sutras.
 This also means that different versions (based on size) can be created within different recensions.

 Commentaries

 The Large Perfection of Wisdom texts have been influential works in Mahayana Buddhism.
+This is indicated the number of commentaries written on these sutras.

-In East Asian Buddhism, the Dà zhìdù lùn (大智度論, *Mahāprajñāpāramitopadeśa, T no. 1509), which is a large and encyclopedic commentary to the Pañcaviṃśatisāhasrikā translated by Kumārajīva (344–413 CE), remains an important source for numerous topics.
-This is the earliest known commentary to any of the Large sutras.
+In East Asian Buddhism, the Dà zhìdù lùn (大智度論, *Mahāprajñāpāramitopadeśa, T no. 1509), which is a large and encyclopedic commentary to the Pañcaviṃśatisāhasrikā translated into Chinese by Kumārajīva (344–413 CE), remains an important source for numerous Prajñaparamita topics.
+This is the earliest known commentary to any of the Large PP sutras.

+Another Chinese commentary to the 25,000 line sutra was written by Jízáng (549–623), an important figure of the Chinese Madhyamaka school.

-In Tibetan Buddhism, the Prajñāpāramitā tradition focuses around the Abhisamayālaṅkāra (Ornament of clear realization) and its numerous commentaries.
+In Tibetan Buddhism, the Prajñāpāramitā tradition focuses around the Abhisamayālaṅkāra (Ornament of clear realization, date unknown) and its numerous commentaries.
 According to John J. Makransky, the Ornament was probably written based on the 25,000 line Prajñāpāramitā Sūtra.
 The commentary on the Ornament by Ārya Vimuktisena (c.
 6th century), is also a commentary on the 25,000 line Perfection of Wisdom Sutra.

+Furthermore, a Kashmiri scholar named Daṃṣṭrasena (Diṣṭasena, c. late eighth or early ninth century) wrote two commentaries that survive in Tibetan translation: